Online decision tool created by Kaiser Permanente researchers helps emergency room doctors identify low-risk patients with a pulmonary embolism

 At the intervention sites, doctors were educated about the tool; got positive feedback by email after using the tool; and received a small incentive for each of their first three uses of RISTRA.
 In addition, a physician “champion” promoted use of the tool at intervention sites.

-“We weren’t directing our physicians’ site-of-care decisions,” said Dustin W. Ballard, MD, MBE, Kaiser Permanente emergency department doctor, adjunct researcher with the Kaiser Permanente Division of Research, and co-author of the study.
+“We weren’t directing our physicians’ site-of-care decisions,” said study co-author Dustin W. Ballard, MD, MBE, an adjunct investigator with the Division of Research and an emergency department physician with TPMG.
 “We were informing them.
 We wanted the physicians in conversation with their patients to decide what was the best site of care.”

 - 70 percent of doctors with patients with acute pulmonary embolism consulted the RISTRA tool before making their decision on whether to admit the patient.